-Meanwhile, we invite you to take a look out our best Switch strategy games and best Switch RPGs lists for more recommendations.
-If you're genre agnostic, we also have best mobile multiplayer games and best mobile MMORPGs lists, which may include a bunch of games that might interest you.
+Meanwhile, we invite you to take a look at our best Switch games and best Switch RPGs lists for more recommendations.
+If you’re genre agnostic, we also have best mobile multiplayer games and best mobile MMORPGs lists, which may include a bunch of games that might interest you.

 Rather trade action and drama for picking fruits off trees and chatting to your neighbours?
 Animal Crossing: New Horizons has you covered.

 Nintendo redesigned the fighting game with Arms, a fast-paced, long-armed battler that plays as well with motion controls as it does without.
 There are a wide variety of multiplayer options in Arms, including couch co-op and online modes.